Sandsteinhöhlen

 ---|

-In the district of Harz in Saxony-Anhalt there is a particularly mystical place.
+There is a particularly mystical place in the Harz district of Saxony-Anhalt.
 A white field the size of a football pitch stretches between pine forests.
-Imposing stone sand rocks rise up between fine sand.
+Impressive stone sand cliffs rise up between the fine sand.
 The large stone sand caves invite you to marvel, explore and rest.
 The perfect place for a hike.
-Would you like to learn more about this magical place?
+Would you like to find out more about this magical place?
 Then we have the right information for you.

-A natural playground in the Heer sandstone caves
+A natural playground in the sandstone caves of the Heer

-In the north of Blankenburg (Harz), a special cultural landscape, the Heers, stretches along.
-In the midst of the pine forest, you can admire the legendary sandstone caves, which extend over an area the size of a football pitch.
-They offer big and small explorers and climbers a huge natural adventure playground.
-While the little ones have a huge sandpit to dig in, the older children and adults have the opportunity to explore the rocks and the caves.
+A special cultural landscape, the Heers, stretches along the north of Blankenburg (Harz).
+In the middle of the pine forest, you can admire the legendary sandstone c aves, which extend over an area the size of a football pitch.
+They offer explorers and climbers of all ages a huge natural adventure playground.
+While the little ones have a huge sandpit to dig in, older children and adults have the opportunity to explore the rocks and caves.
 A magical place that makes children's and adults' hearts beat faster.

-These rocks with the adjacent pine forest are designated as a protected biotope and are and are subject to the highest European protection status NATURA 2000, which means that paths are not allowed here.
+These rocks with neighbouring pine forest are designated as a protected biotope and are subject to the highest European protection status NATURA 2000, which means that no paths are allowed here.

 The sandstone caves in the past

-A sand-covered forest clearing, large rock caves, and in the middle of it all, the Dedingstein stands lonely and alone.
+A sand-covered forest clearing, large rock caves and in the middle of it all, the Dedingstein stands alone and solitary.
 What was the purpose of this place in the past?
 It is assumed that the Germanic tribes gathered here for ritual meetings in pre-Christian times.
-The "Ding" or "Thing" was the name given to the court or popular assemblies of the Germanic peoples.
-Which could explain the name Dedingstein.
-During the Middle Ages, quartz sand was mined as scouring sand, the so-called Stubensand.
+The "Ding" or "Thing" was the name given to the Germanic tribes' judicial or popular assemblies.
+This could explain the name Dedingstein.
+During the Middle Ages, quartz sand was mined as scouring sand, known as "Stubensand".
 The fine sand was used for cleaning and sanding wooden floorboards and as grit.

 Hiking routes to the sandstone caves in the Harz Mountains